- Our Focus

 This 501c3 organization was founded by otolaryngologists (ENT doctors) who saw migraine at the root of many head and neck medical conditions.
 Migraine also affects other specialized areas of medicine.
 This organization is interested in collaborating with the many other effective organizations that are addressing more specific parts of this large medical animal.
 We will all be stronger by working together.

-The mission of the Association of Migraine Disorders is to end the suffering from migraine illness through research, education, and collaboration.
+The Association of Migraine Disorders strives to expand the understanding of migraine and its true scope by supporting research, education, and awareness.

 To develop a comprehensive research program that advances our understanding of the full spectrum of this neurologic disease, how to diagnosis the illness better and how to improve its treatment.